admindatahandbook/book/testing/index.md

 When operating within the framework of existing tools, one should plan to test that outputs remain useful for the intended purposes.
 There are many different measures of utility and, even if an algorithm does a good job at trading off between utility and privacy, the utility loss for a particular use case may be quite different than the average loss.

-#### What is the Nature and Degree of Informational Risk to be Mitigated?
+#### What Is the Nature and Degree of Informational Risk to be Mitigated?

 Another factor to consider when deciding whether to adopt differential privacy is the nature and degree of informational risk to be mitigated.
 Figure \@ref(fig:dpfig4) illustrates an approach to conceptualizing whether differential privacy is a suitable control to use given different levels of harm associated with uncontrolled use of a particular data set.
 Some of the relevant questions to consider involve the sensitivity of the information and the potential for risks to accumulate with multiple releases of information about the same individuals or groups of individuals.